Hot Laps & Practice

 - Do I need any special clothing to rent a go-kart?

-We require long pants and lace up shoes and socks that cover your entire foot (no sandals or flip flops as these are unsafe).
+We require lace up shoes and socks that cover your entire foot (no sandals or flip flops as these are unsafe).
 The rest of the safety gear includes a jacket, gloves, helmet and balaclava.
 If you have your own motorcycle helmet, (full face, Snell 2005 rated) you're welcome to use it.

 - How fast do the go-karts go?